IATI/D-Portal/box/install-all.md

 And add the following line.

 	10 0 * * * /bin/bash -c "/dportal/box/cron"

+Make sure certbot is installed as cron will call it to renew.

+	sudo apt install -y certbot

 Now we wait for the night and see what happens next...